shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 grunt
 ```

-10. Now include the file `moment-with-locales.min.js` in your `Theme.php` and you're ready to go.
-More information on <a href="{{ site.url}}/designers-guide/css-and-js-files-usage/" title="Using CSS and JavaScript files in themes">how to add
+10. Now include the file `moment-with-locales.min.js` in your `Theme.php`.
+More information on adding custom javascript files
-additional javascript files in your Theme.php can be found here</a>.
+ to your theme can be found [here](/designers-guide/css-and-js-files-usage/).